 Underpinning nearly all forms of technical analysis are the core concepts of support and resistance.
-These can be thought of as levels expected to be key battlegrounds in the battle between bears and bulls.
+These can be thought of as levels that are expected to be key battlegrounds in the battle between bears and bulls.
 As the market approaches them, some traders expect the price to rebound.

-Some others might anticipate the chance of a breakout.
+Others might anticipate the chance of a breakout.
 Consequently, they are important prices because they signpost the chance of significant movement.
 Therefore, identifying where these levels lie is a very useful skill to develop.

 One popular technique used is looking at pivot points.
-Pivot point trading takes standard price information, such as high, low and close, and uses it to project possible support and resistance levels.
+Pivot point trading takes standard price information, such as highs, lows and closes, and uses this information to project possible support and resistance levels.

-P = (H + L + C)/3
+- P = (H + L + C)/3

 We next derive two support and resistance levels from P. Let's call the difference between the high and low D, i.e. D = H - L

-First support, S₁ = 2P - H
+- First support: S₁ = 2P - H

-Second support, S₂ = P - D
+- Second support: S₂ = P - D

-First resistance, R₁ = 2P - L
+- First resistance: R₁ = 2P - L

-Second resistance, R₂ = P + D
+- Second resistance: R₂ = P + D

 Support levels are calculated by subtracting multiples of D from P. Resistance levels are calculated by adding multiples of D to P. The multiples are taken from the Fibonacci sequence of numbers.

 The exact calculations are as follows:

-S₁ = P - 0.382D
+- S₁ = P - 0.382D

-S₂ = P - 0.618D
+- S₂ = P - 0.618D

-S₃ = P - D
+- S₃ = P - D

-R₁ = P + 0.382D
+- R₁ = P + 0.382D

-R₂ = P +0.618D
+- R₂ = P +0.618D

-R₃ = P + D
+- R₃ = P + D

-How do you calculate pivot points in Forex For DeMark pivot points, we use a different base pivot point definition.
+How do you calculate pivot points in Forex For DeMark pivot points?
+We use a different base pivot point definition.
 In fact, there are three different ways to calculate the base pivot point with this method.
 Which calculation you should use depends on how the close and the open compare.
 For these pivots, we define a variable x, the value of which depends on whether the open is higher or lower than the close.

-If the close is lower than the open, x = H + 2L + C.
+- If the close is lower than the open: x = H + 2L + C

-If the close is higher than the open, x = 2H + L + C.
+- If the close is higher than the open: x = 2H + L + C

-When the open is equal to the close, x = H + L + 2C
+- When the open is equal to the close: x = H + L + 2C

 This final value will be the one more commonly used if you are looking at a Forex pivot point trading strategy.
 This is because with FX being a 24-hour market, the open is nearly always equal to the close.
 If you're looking at a daily chart during the week, the close and open are really just conventions.
-This is in contrast to the stock market where the open and close are very distinct things, separated by time and usually by price.
+This is in contrast to the stock market, where the open and close are very distinct things, separated by time and usually by price.

-Once we have our value for x, we use it to calculate the base pivot point P.
+Once we have our value for x, we use it to calculate the base pivot point P:

 - P = x/4

 The support and resistance levels are also calculated from x (DeMark pivot points do not use more than one support and resistance level).